 While most people know they should consider estate planning, it’s a topic that often finds itself on the backburner.
 It is always a great time to start thinking about the future of your assets.
 To get you started, here is an overview of what an estate and trust plan can do for you.

-Generally, an estate includes all the property owned by a person who has died (the “decedent”).
-This includes not only assets, but any outstanding liabilities (mortgages, loans, etc.) the decedent may have.
-The net assets (what’s left after the fulfillment of liabilities) are what will be distributed from the estate to your beneficiary(ies).
+Generally, an estate includes all the property owned by a deceased person (the “decedent”).
+This includes assets and any outstanding liabilities (mortgages, loans, etc.) the decedent may have.
+The net assets (what’s left after fulfilling liabilities) will be distributed from the estate to your beneficiary(ies).

 Estate planning is the process of determining how your estate will be handled upon death.
 This might include setting up trusts, determining power of attorney, designating beneficiaries, assigning guardianship, and more.
 For our purposes, estate planning largely concerns any assets and outstanding liabilities.
 At Sensiba, our priority is to ensure that your goals and wishes are fully reflected and achieved in your estate plan with as little stress on you as possible.